-Next, we explicitly test the question of inner-city competitiveness by considering 120 metropolitan areas, which had net positive employment growth and an increase in the share of jobs located in the inner city (these two criteria form our working definition of competitive inner cities).
-We find that the regions with competitive inner-cities are diverse geographically, but, compared to other metropolitan areas, tend to have above average growth in high-wage jobs, less racial segregation, and less job sprawl.
+Next, we explicitly test the question of inner-city competitiveness by identifying metropolitan areas that had both net positive employment growth and an increase in the share of jobs located in the inner city (these two criteria form our working definition of competitive inner cities).
+We find 144 MSAs with competitive inner-cities using our broad definition of inner city tracts and 85 using the narrower method.
+These MSAs are diverse geographically, but, compared to other metropolitan areas, tend to have above average growth in high-wage jobs, less racial segregation, and less job sprawl.

-Finally, we provide a descriptive analysis of the spatial determinants of inner-city growth at the tract-level within inner-city areas.
+Finally, we provide a third, descriptive analysis of the spatial determinants of inner-city growth at the tract-level within inner-city areas.
 Specifically, we find that inner-city employment growth is positively associated with neighborhoods closer to downtown, with nearby population increases, recent residential construction, and other indicators of gentrification.
 We also find that employment grew faster in areas with mixed uses and greater employment diversity.
 There is some evidence that empowerment zone designation is associated with more employment growth.
 However, tracts with high poverty levels have lower job growth.
+Within economically distressed inner city areas, these findings are very similar, although job growth is driven less by indicators of gentrification and are more closely associated with expansion of anchor institutions.